Your Child’s Oral Health is a Reflection of Your Own

 New DNA coding techniques have allowed medical researchers to trace the path of infection from one person to another.
-One of the most common oral infections, gum disease (also known as periodontal disease), was found to be transmitted by saliva contact between family members.
+One of the common oral infections, gum disease (also known as periodontal disease), was found to be transmitted by saliva contact between family members.

 Studies from Brazil to Japan have shown that the bacterial flora (number and kind of bacteria) in a child’s mouth is very similar to the bacterial flora of their mothers.

 Transmission of bacteria, and thereby disease, can occur through saliva contact in many ways e.g.